dequenallata/Pharmacy-Management/README.md

 ## Pharmacy Management

 "Pharmacy Management" is a web application to simplify the all management issues in a pharmacy shop.
-It Provides some simple features
+It Provides some feasible features
 - Store medicine information including generic name,company name,price rate.
 - Using it one can say easyly that medicines are available or not by looking status.
 - Create memo for customers with list of medicines and total prices according to their demand.